coffeeincodeout/crypto-data/README.md

 to add other exchanges and pairs.
 Next version will allow the ability to see volume from all exchanges.

+# Pairs

+The project now includes more crypto pairs from Kraken and there are plans to expand further.
+The goal is to eventually build a dashboard that will give high level insight on how the pairs are performing.
+The following pairs have been added:

+* Bitcoin
+* Ethereum
+* Litecoin
+* Solana
+* Ada/Cardano
+* Ripple
+* Avalanche
+* Polkadot
+* Dogecoin
+* Terra Luna
+* Graph
+* Polygon Matic
+* Chainlink
+* Shiba Inu
+* Audius

+To add more pairs edit the CryptoPairs ENUM class in the crypto/cryptodata.py file.

 # Project Setup

 There is a requirements.txt file located in the src directory.
 Run the below command